pawel-peksa/lite-funds/README.md

 This is my first project (from idea to deployment) in JavaScript & React.
 It has three main goals:

-- make people (and mine) live easier to keep track of their investments
+- to help people keep track of all of their investments
-- show my skills in JavaScript and React
+- to show my skills in JavaScript and React
-- and last but not least - have some fun during coding ;)
+- and last but not least - to have some fun during coding ;)

 Tools, technologies and bigger libraries:
 - Firebase Authentication